MycroftAI/documentation/_pages/skills-readme-md.md

 ## Top tips for a great README
 - The title should not include the word Skill
 - There is limited space on the Skill Card in the Marketplace.
-Long titles, on-line descriptions and intent examples will be truncated (cut off).
-Try to keep these clear and concise.
+Try to keep Skill titles, one-line descriptions and intent examples clear and concise.
+Longer strings of text will be truncated (cut off).
+Lengths depend on the characters used however try to keep:
+  - Titles under 22 characters
+  - One-line descriptions under 50 characters
+  - First example under 40 characters (this will be shown on the Card view and should be make sense as a single phrase)
+  - All examples under 50 characters
-- Note: the one-line description is the text between the Skill title and the "About" section.
+- Note: The one-line description is the text between the Skill title and the "About" section.
-- Only the first Example Intent will be shown on the Skills Card in the Marketplace.
-This should be short and make sense as a single phrase.
 - The primary category, being the category in bold, is where the Skill will be displayed in the Marketplace by default.

 ## Suggesting changes to an existing README